MitchTODO/SimpleJson/README.md

 Json code can be found in `Categories.json`.

-One really nice thing about json it is really easy to understand.
+One nice thing about json is ease to understand.
 Below is a code snippet from the full json file.

-Its best to build a Json schema in a way that can be easy expanded and updated without effecting the way its parsed.
-With the example below a list is used  (`categories`)  for felixablity with amount of menu objects that can be added or removed.
-Also by using optional values `null` allows for some felixability but will need to be handled when parsed.
-When it comes to best pratice having a integrity checking incorprated is crucial.
-Therefore I use a [MD5 hash](https://en.wikipedia.org/wiki/MD5) of the file to check for unwanted or accidentally changes.
-More info on integrity checking can be found  [here](https://stackoverflow.com/questions/30610545/checking-json-file-integrity) .
-Parsing json is common between languages but matching data structures and syntexs can be a little tricky.
-[Here](https://quicktype.io/) is a great online tool that matches json to different code structures.
+Best to build a Json schema in a way that can be easily expanded and updated without altering the way it is parsed.
+The example list below  is used  (`categories`)  for felixablity enabling the amount of menu objects to be added or removed.
+Also, by using optional values `null` allows for some felixability but will need to be handled when parsed.
+When it comes to best practice, including an integrity check is crucial.
+Therefore, I used [MD5 hash](https://en.wikipedia.org/wiki/MD5) on the file to check for unwanted or accidental changes.
+More info on integrity checking can be found  at (https://stackoverflow.com/questions/30610545/checking-json-file-integrity) .
+Parsing json is common between languages, however,  matching data structures and syntexs can be a little tricky.
+So here is a great online tool that matches json to different code structures [](https://quicktype.io/).

     categories :    List of menu objects